 COVID-19 Saliva Testing

-In the absence of a vaccine or effective treatment for COVID-19, testing, isolation and tracing are our best actions to prioritize safety on campus.
+Testing, isolation and tracing are our best actions to prioritize safety on campus.
 UIS has partnered with the University of Illinois Urbana-Champaign to offer saliva-based COVID-19 testing at UIS.
 The UIS process for testing was created in consultation with the Sangamon County Department of Public Health and the Illinois Department of Public Health.

 The free saliva-based testing is for non-symptomatic individuals who have not had a known exposure to COVID-19.
 Anyone who is isolating or quarantining should not visit the UIS testing site.